-Lake Vester Vandet sø 2010-2011
+Lake Vester Vandet

-In Lake Vester Vandet in northern Jutland (479 ha) silver eels leaving the lake are effectively caught in an eel trap during the months September to November.
-There is no commercial fishery in the lake but there are some recreational fishermen exploiting the yellow eel stock.
-Current silver eel production in 2010 and 2011 were 74 and 103 kg respectively.
-This suggests a minimum escapement of 0.37 kg/ha.
+In Lake Vester Vandet in northern Jutland (479 ha) silver eels leaving the lake are effectively caught in an eel trap during the months September to December.
+There is no commercial fishery in the lake but there are a number of recreational fishermen exploiting the yellow eel stock.
+Silver eel production in 2014 was 0.4 kg/ha.
 The fishery in the lake and also escapement of spring migrants are not included in the minimum escapement.
 Thus the actual escapement can be estimated to app.
 1 kg silver eel per hectare.